 "Who is the Calm Scribe?
 Is it you?
 Why are you the Calm Scribe?
 Are you calm?"

-My first reaction was to simply say it is me, but then I started to wonder is this an existential question, if so who are any of us?
+My first reaction was to simply say it is me, but then I started to wonder, is this an existential question?
+If so who are any of us?
 The name came to me the same way a lot of my stories do, out of the blue, yet it holds so much truth.
-I am connected to this name, this name describes me in a very personal way, it is rooted in my core, and very personal.
-How do I explain to this lovely stranger all that is behind the name, behind me.
+I am connected to this name, this name describes me in a very personal way, it is rooted in my core.
+How do I explain to this lovely stranger all that is behind the name, behind me?
 The best way, I thought, would be to break it up.

 It is in this way that I am a scribe, simply passing on the stories as they have been told to me by my characters.
 The calmer I am, the easier the process.